When caring for someone with dementia you may have to deal with many different feelings, as the needs of the person with dementia changes over time.

 Remember to take a break

-Try to make sure that you get adequate breaks from caring so that you do not get worn down.
+Remember to take a break Try to make sure that you get adequate breaks from caring so that you do not get worn down.
 Ask relatives and friends for help.
 Contact support services to see how you can get regular breaks.
-Call the National Dementia Helpline on 1800 100 500 or the Commonwealth Carer Resource Centre on 1800 242 636 for further information about breaks.
+Call the National Dementia Helpline on 1800 100 500 or call Carer Gateway on 1800 422 737 for further information about breaks.

 Dementia Australia is the national peak body for people living with dementia, their families and carers and provides leadership in policy and services.